Lonitch/Lonitch.github.io/_posts/2020-06-27-Radiation-Matter-Interaction.md

 \langle\varphi\mid\psi\rangle=\int\langle\varphi\mid\mathbf{x}\rangle\langle\mathbf{x}\mid\psi\rangle d\mathbf{x}=\int\varphi^{\dagger}(\mathbf{x})\psi(\mathbf{x})d\mathbf{x}\tag{11}.
 $$

 In the real-world physical problems, the **operator functions** are also defined as functions that take operators as their arguments.
-By means of eigenvalues the operator function $f(\hat{A})$ is also defined as
+By means of eigenvalues the operator function $f(\hat{A})$ is defined as

 $$
 f(\hat{A})\mid a_i\rangle=f(a_i)\mid a_i\rangle\tag{12}.
 $$

-We conclude this section by defining the **inverse of an operator**:
+We conclude this section by defining the **inverse of an operator** as

 $$\hat{A}^{-1}\mid a_i\rangle=\frac{1}{a_i}\mid a_i\rangle\tag{13}.$$